alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 disable: false
 tags: []
 ---
-In this blog post, we’ll be covering how [HPE Machine Learning Development Environment](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html) can add value to your machine learning workflow, as well as how to utilize HPE Machine Learning Development Environment and Flask together to train and serve a model on a medical domain specific use case.
+In this blog post, we’ll be covering how [HPE Machine Learning Development Environment](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html) can add value to your machine learning workflow, as well as how to utilize HPE Machine Learning Development Environment and Flask together to train and serve a model on a medical domain-specific use case.
 An end-to-end workflow and step-by-step instructions are provided in Appendix A.

 ## Introduction